'This degree will enhance your understanding of learning and education in a wider social context...'

 ‘The best thing about studying at UC is the quality of the lecturers.
 If you are serious about your studies, they take a real interest in your work and, more importantly, they offer feedback.
 That can be especially useful if you are considering postgraduate study.’

-André’s involvement with karate goes back to his childhood and in the thirty years or so that he has been practising, he has won seventeen New Zealand titles, and in 2006 became the youngest person in the world to be graded to Sixth Dan (sixth degree black belt).
-He teaches the martial art around the world and was happy that, thanks to careful scheduling, he was able to maintain his coaching career throughout his years of study.
+André’s involvement with karate goes back to his childhood and in the thirty years or so that he has been practising, he has won 17 New Zealand titles, and in 2006 became the youngest person in the world to be graded to Sixth Dan (sixth degree black belt).
+He has been in demand to teach the martial art around the world and, thanks to careful scheduling, he was able to maintain his coaching career throughout his years of study.

 ‘I used the time in between semesters to give technical seminars in Australia, Italy, Germany, South Africa, England and Japan.
 During term time, as I was too busy with study to travel, I trained hard every day for two to three hours and taught karate locally.